bit-admin/slide-classifier/README.md

 ## Business Context Considerations

-The model accounts for your specific use cases:
+The model accounts for the specific use cases:

 - **not_slide_no_signal**: Same image with possible distortion
 - **not_slide_desktop**: Same wallpaper, varying icon layouts